As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 “What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet . . .
 Wherefore the law is holy, and the commandment holy, and just, and good.
 Was then that which is good made death unto me?
 God forbid.
 But sin, that it might appear sin, working death in me by that which is good; that sin by the commandment might become exceeding sinful.
 For we know that the law is spiritual: but I am carnal, sold under sin. . .
 I consent unto the law that it is good . . .
 For I delight in the law of God after the inward man . . .
 I thank God through Jesus Christ our Lord.
 So then with the mind I myself serve the law of God; but with the flesh the law of sin.”
 Rom 7:7-25.

 Thus the issue is not with the Law because it’s the same law which binds the first marriage that will bind the second marriage.
 The Law of marriage is an eternal principle as long as life shall last.
-The change that must come in to solve the problem is the death of her husband– the old man, the sin-master, the carnal mind, the mind of Satan or the stoning heart.
+The change that must come in to solve the problem is the death of her husband– the old man, the sin-master, the carnal mind, the flesh, the mind of Satan or the stoning heart.

 The old husband must die before the new Husband can come in.
 It is the old husband that is to be eradicated and done away with not the Law that condemned’s adultery or fornication.